drduh/YubiKey-Guide/README.md

 # Verify transfer

-To Verify Subkeys have been moved to YubiKey, look for `ssb>` with `gpg -K`, for example:
+Verify Subkeys have been moved to YubiKey with `gpg -K` and look for `ssb>`, for example:

 ```console
 sec   rsa4096/0xF0F2CFEB04341FB5 2024-01-01 [C]